Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 To be “substantively the same,” the non-Federal requirement must conform “in every significant respect to the Federal requirement.
 Editorial and other similar de minimis changes are permitted.”
 49 CFR 107.202(d).

 The 2002 amendments and 2005 reenactment of the preemption provisions in 49 U.S.C.
-5125 reaffirmed Congress's long-standing view that a single body of uniform Federal regulations promotes safety (including security) in the transportation of hazardous materials.
+5125 reaffirmed Congress's long-standing view that a Start Printed Page 5726single body of uniform Federal regulations promotes safety (including security) in the transportation of hazardous materials.
 More than thirty years ago, when it was considering the HMTA, the Senate Commerce Committee “endorse[d] the principle of preemption in order to preclude a multiplicity of State and local regulations and the potential for varying as well as conflicting regulations in the area of hazardous materials transportation.”
 S. Rep. No. 1102, 93rd Cong.
 2nd Sess.
 37 (1974).
 When Congress expanded the preemption provisions in 1990, it specifically found:

 (3) Many States and localities have enacted laws and regulations which vary from Federal laws and regulations pertaining to the transportation of hazardous materials, thereby creating the potential for unreasonable hazards in other jurisdictions and confounding shippers and carriers which attempt to comply with multiple and conflicting registration, permitting, routing, notification, and other regulatory requirements,